mavryk-network/mavryk-packaging/docs/smart-rollup.md

 For more extended step-by-step example, please proceed to this [tutorial](https://www.marigold.dev/post/originating-a-smart-rollup).

-After that, with the active `tezos-node` service available with the provided uri, run the following command
+After that, with the active `mavryk-node` service available with the provided uri, run the following command
 ```
-systemctl start tezos-smart-rollup-node.service
+systemctl start mavryk-smart-rollup-node.service
 ```

-For further details, see [the upstream documentation on smart rollups](http://tezos.gitlab.io/active/smart_rollups.html).
+For further details, see [the upstream documentation on smart rollups](http://protocol.mavryk.org/active/smart_rollups.html).

 ## Options and defaults